01AutoMonkey/open.gl-tutorials-to-pyglet/README.md

 ## Notes on translating from C++ and SFML to Python and Pyglet

-The translation is done like so:
+More specifically the translation happens like so:
 - C++ to Python and ctypes
 - SFML to Pyglet
 - GLEW to pyglet.gl
 - SOIL to pyglet.image
-- GLM to pyeuclid (there is a bug in the Matrix4.new_look_at method in the official version which has been fixed in the instance of it in this repository)
+- GLM to pyeuclid (there is a bug in the `Matrix4.new_look_at` method in the official version, use the version in this repository until the patch goes upstream)

 General notes:

 - `from pyglet.gl import *` gives you access to OpenGL.
-- To create GLfloat lists you just create an ordinary list and then multiply it like so: `(GLfloat * len(list1))(*list1)` , and same for GLuint: `(GLuint * len(elements))(*elements)`
+- To create GLfloat arrays/lists you just create an ordinary list and then convert it like so: `(GLfloat * len(list1))(*list1)` , and the same for GLuint: `(GLuint * len(list2))(*list2)`
-- You sometimes need to use python ctypes: `from ctypes import *` , in terms of the open.gl tutorials you have to use pointer and sizeof for the C++ & and sizeof equivilants.
+- You sometimes need to use python ctypes: `from ctypes import *` , in terms of the open.gl tutorials you mainly have to use pointer and sizeof for the C++ & and sizeof equivilants.
 - Shader code is the same, you just put it in a string or in a seperate file, but to use it with `glShaderSource` you have to use the `cast` ctype, `pointer` and `POINTER` like so: `glShaderSource(fragmentShader, count, cast(pointer(src), POINTER(POINTER(c_char))), None)`.
 - Texture coordinates are reversed in pyglet.
 - pyeuclid uses radians instead of degrees.